TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/exercises/exercise1.md

 ![ludcmp_return](Ex1_CFG_example.png)

 ### BasicBlock (BB)
-A BB is the maximum amount of Instructions, that are executen in a linear manner.
-This means that a BB starts on a point, where another position in the controll flow points too.
+A BB is the longest sequence of instructions that are executed in a linear manner.
+This means that a BB starts at a point, where another position in the control flow points too.
 And a BB ends by pointing to other BBs.
-Each square in the above Controll Flow Graph (CFG) contains a BB.
+Each square in the above Control Flow Graph (CFG) contains a BB.

 ### ControllFlowGraph (CFG)

-The CFG is a graph that visualizes and models the flow through a progrram.
+The CFG is a graph that visualizes and models the flow of a program.
 For example a loop would be a circle in the CFG.
 Again the above figure is a CFG a single function of a program.

 ## Exercise

 First make yourself familiar with the LLVM IR, using both the web documentation from LLVM and the small part written here.
 Make sure you have a good idea of the LLVM IR, since we will be working on it from now on.

-Second go back to the FpPass.cpp from exercise 0 and implement some loops, that can iterate over the whole program.
+Second go back to FpPass.cpp from exercise 0 and implement some loops that iterate over the whole program.
 See the LLVM Programmers Manual in scetion [helpful hints for common operations](https://llvm.org/docs/ProgrammersManual.html#helpful-hints-for-common-operations) for help.
 Try to print all add instructions with your pass.
 To check for Instruction types use the [dyn_cast<>](https://llvm.org/docs/ProgrammersManual.html#important-and-useful-llvm-apis).